Below is a list of Hive-related programming issues worked on by the BlockTrades team during the last week:

 Condenser (code base for https://hive.blog)

-We’ve also setup an API node configured to draw data from the testnet.
-This API node should be used by Hive applications to begin adding code changes to support new features added by the hardfork, such as vote expiration reporting.
+That will be followed by the launch of an API node configured to draw data from the testnet (probably on Thursday).
+This API node will allow Hive applications to begin adding code changes to support new features added by the hardfork, such as vote expiration reporting.

 Planned date for hardfork 25